TheGameDevDude/FlightSimulator/README.md

 | Roll | <kbd>←</kbd> <kbd>→</kbd> |

 # How the plane fly's
-Every plane has pitch, yaw, and roll and I tried to achieve this by using Euler angle rotation matrices and failed miserably and after long hours of googling, I found that they use Quaternions because u can rotate along a vector in any direction, unlike Euler rotation where you are only constrained to rotating along the 3 axes.
+Every plane has pitch, yaw, and roll and I tried to achieve this by using Euler angle rotation matrices and failed miserably and after long hours of googling, I found that they use Quaternions because its easier to rotate along any direction compared to euler.

 Here's where I learned about Quaternions: http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-17-quaternions/